-I, the undersigned,Medical Doctor, Certify that the current medical condition of Mrs, month(s) pregnant, with regular monitoring and not presenting any signs of pregnancy complications aged allows her to travel by air without risk from to on a flight of about hours, minutes of flight on a military transport aircraft partially pressurised. - Possible affliction suffered is not contagious, - Possible care to be given during the flight.
-Done at , on Last name, first name : Signature:
+I, the undersigned, Medical Doctor, Certify that the current medical condition of Mi rs, month(s) pregnant, with regular monitoring and not presenting any y signs of pregnancy complications aged allows her to travel by air without risk from to on a flight of aboutmilitary transport aircraft partially pressurised. - Possible affliction suffered is not contagious, - Possible care to be given during the flight.
+EXAMPLE TEMPLATE ONLY!
+CURRENT VERSION ON EATC SERVER Done at Last name, first name: Signature: , on

-F. TACTICAL AIRCRAFT ELDERLY PERSON EGOM2 3 5 2, EGOM2 8 1
+F. TACTICAL AIRCRAFT ELDERLY PERSON EGOM 2.3.5.2, EGOM 2.8.1